 Despite wanting to date younger women, the analysis showed guys still generally date women closer to their own age.
 This disparity is likely a mix of lack of opportunity to date younger women, and that a lot of older guys just can’t compete with younger guys in many areas of attractiveness.
 So, despite occasional stories of elite older guys (like celebrities) dating much younger women, age-gap relationships are pretty rare.

 So what about older women and younger men?
 Despite media hype, one recent large, cross-cultural study showed that, outside of the Hollywood imagination, the concept of “cougars” is largely a myth, and that women still prefer dating older men, and men younger women.

-So, to get to the point of the title…Despite all of this information, some people like to shame women who like older men as having “daddy issues” (or shame the men who have been in relationships with younger women – like Harrison Ford, Johnny Depp, Donald Trump, etc – for having issues themselves).
+So, to get to the point of the title…Despite all of this information, as I mentioned, some people like to shame women who like older men as having “daddy issues.”

 Well, a new study suggests women who date much older men have no “daddy” issues, and have the same type of attachment that women in similar-age relationships have.

-I believe that the whole “daddy issues” put down is usually a way for jealous people negatively impacted by age-gap relationships to shame those in them, i.e. jealous older women and younger men who are jealous.
-Older women get jealous because a quality older man is choosing a more attractive, fun, and fertile woman over them, and younger men are because an older man has taken a younger girl from the dating marketplace.
+The whole “daddy issues” put down is usually a way for jealous people negatively impacted by age-gap relationships to shame those in them, i.e. jealous older women and younger men.
+Older women get jealous because a quality older man is choosing a more attractive, fun, and fertile woman over them, and younger men get angry because an older man has snatched up a younger girl they believe should date them.

-So, ladies, if that’s your thing, keep crushing on Johnny Depp and Brad Pitt.
-It’s perfectly natural, and not a reflection on you or your relationship with your dad.
+So, ladies, if that’s your thing, keep crushing on those hot older guys.
+It’s perfectly natural, and not a reflection on you or your relationship with your dad (or lack thereof).